MilesWilford/MangaUpdatesImprover/README.md

 Chrome users can get it on the Chrome Web Store.
 Link will be uploaded once my publish completes.

+## To Update

+If you're having trouble updating, remove the extension and re-install.
+Your Following lists are stored in localStorage, so removing the extension shouldn't affect them  a lick.

 ## "Group X is a bad link/broken!"

 For this release, I copied and pasted from https://github.com/loadletter/mangaupdates-urlfix .
 Thanks to the maintainers of that place.
 At the time I grabbed, it was v1.6.38, so it's probably fallen out of date.
 I'll try to release an update any time a commit is made there.